 - ROI – Return of Investment

-- Dollar equivalent of value created – the estimation of the value created by the project
+- Dollar equivalent of value created (earned value) – the estimation of the value created by the project

 Classical metrics for project management are: